Diego Luna in Netflix’s Narcos: Mexico.

-Contrabando Y Traición, a.k.a.
-Camelia La Texana (Arturo Martínez, 1977).
-Based on the Los Tigres del Norte song “Camelia la Tejana” — this is the song credited with popularizing narcocorridos — the movie follows a drug-smuggling couple, Emilio and Camela (Valentín Trujillo, Ana Luis Peluffo), who carry a load of marijuana to Hollywood.
-It was also made into a narconova.
+Based on the Los Tigres del Norte song “Camelia la Tejana” — the track that’s credited with popularizing narcocorridos — the movie follows a drug-smuggling couple, Emilio (Valentín Trujillo) and Camela (Ana Luis Peluffo), who carry a load of marijuana to Hollywood.
+The story was also made into a narconova.

-Muerte A Sangre Fría (Gilberto Gazcón, 1978).
-Death in Cold Blood stars the late Valentín Trujillo (also in La Banda Del Carro Rojo), one of Mexico’s most celebrated actors, who also directed and produced films.
-This movie was directed by his uncle.
+Death in Cold Blood stars the late Valentín Trujillo (who also appears in La Banda Del Carro Rojo), one of Mexico’s most celebrated actors.
+This movie was directed by Trujillo’s uncle.

-Lola, La Trailera* (Raúl Fernández, 1983).
 After her father is killed for not letting a powerful cartel use his truck, beautiful Lola (Rosa Gloria Chagoyán) inherits the vehicle and exacts revenge.
-The character became an icon of Mexican pop culture.
-Emilio “El Indio” Fernández, one of the great filmmakers of Mexican cinema’s “golden era,” has a supporting role as the drug lord’s bodyguard.
+The Lola character became an icon of Mexican pop culture.
+Emilio “El Indio” Fernández, one of the great filmmakers of Mexican cinema’s golden era, has a supporting role as the drug lord’s bodyguard.

-Masacre En El Río Tula (Ismael Rodríguez Jr., 1985).
-Inspired by a true story from 1981, when 12 mutilated corpses were found on the outskirts of Mexico City.
+Masacre En El Río Tula was inspired by a horrific true story from 1981, when 12 mutilated corpses were found on the outskirts of Mexico City.

-El Fiscal De Hierro (Damián Acosta, 1989).
-This action-packed flick starring Mario Almada and Lucha Villa tells the story of “Iron Prosecutor" Eduardo Lobo, a lawman sent to Monterrey to battle evil Ramona Pineda and her family.
+This action-packed flick starring Mario Almada and Lucha Villa tells the story of Eduardo Lobo, the “iron prosecutor” sent to Monterrey to battle evil Ramona Pineda and her family.
 The movie was inspired by Mexico City cop Salvador del Toro, who was sent to Nuevo Laredo in the early ’70s to clean up the city.

-La Camioneta Gris/The Gray Truck (José Luis Urquieta, 1990).
-Based on a Los Tigres del Norte narcocorrido and starring the Almada brothers, this action-packed story centers on the youngest member of an incorruptible police family who’s seduced by a woman working for a trafficker into moving drugs via his gray van.
+Based on another Los Tigres del Norte narcocorrido and starring the Almada brothers, this action-packed story centers on the youngest member of an incorruptible police family who’s seduced by a woman working for a trafficker into moving drugs with his gray van.

-* These two aren’t 100 percent narco cinema because they were made with slightly bigger budgets.
-But they were very popular, and greatly influenced the genre.
+*Lola, La Trailera and Lo Negro Del ‘Negro’ aren’t 100 percent narco cinema because they were made with bigger budgets, but they were very popular and greatly influenced the genre.